randruc/Lazuli/README.md

 ### Features
+* Multitasking of user defined tasks
+* A "wait for event" programming model

 ### Challenge

 The Lazuli project has very specific goals that make it unique.
 These are:
 * __Pure C89__ - Lazuli is coded in pure C89 for all of its C parts.
-  It means that no compiler-specific code or extensions to the C language are used.
+  It means that no compiler-specific code nor extensions to the C language are used.
 This choice has been made the allow to code to be ported easily (if needed in the future) to many platforms and architecures, and to be compiled by the largest number of compilers.
 Another reason is that C89 is understood